Mitcheldean: Church of St Michael

 Mitcheldean's wealthy tradition is evident in some of its buildings in the town centre, particularly the church of St. Michael.

 Schools

 The town has a secondary school, Dene Magna School, which has performed consistently well in Ofsted inspections since 2001.
 The school has a sixth form and provides A-levels at a second campus in Cinderford which is a shared space with GlosCol.
-The other options for Year 12 students are Gloucestershire College, Newent Community School, Forest Highschool in Cinderford and a Sixth Form Centre in Newent, John Kyrle High School in Ross-on-Wye, Monmouth Comprehensive School in Monmouth or one of the grammar school-based sixth forms in Gloucester.
+The other options for Year 12 students are Gloucestershire College, Newent Community School, Forest High School in Cinderford and a Sixth Form Centre in Newent, John Kyrle High School in Ross-on-Wye, Monmouth Comprehensive School in Monmouth or one of the grammar school-based sixth forms in Gloucester.
 As well as a secondary school, Mitcheldean has a primary school of about 200 children.

 Media

 Local news and television programmes are BBC West Midlands and ITV Central.
 Television signals are received from the Ridge Hill TV transmitter.
 Local radio stations are BBC Radio Gloucestershire on 104.7 FM, Heart West on 102.4 FM, Greatest Hits Radio South West on 107.5 FM, and Dean Radio, a community based radio station that broadcast on 95.7 FM.
 The town is served by the local newspaper, The Forester.